Key Takeaways

 – Systematic LinkedIn ghostwriting for the CEO and key executives

-- Digital PR placements in tier-1 industry publications (3–5 per quarter)
+– Digital PR placements in tier-1 industry publications (three to five per quarter)

-- Repurposing program converting long-form content into LinkedIn posts, newsletter segments, sales enablement materials
+– Repurposing program converting long-form content into LinkedIn posts, newsletter segments, and sales enablement materials

-At Series B, content should be influencing 40–50% of revenue (directly or as a material touchpoint) when measured honestly across the dark funnel.
+At Series B, content should be influencing 40–50% of revenue when measured across the dark funnel.

 Series C: Authority and Category Ownership